January 2021 Agenda—Livermore, California

 Begin at 9:00am

-1. The next workshop date is scheduled for Thursday, February 20.
-Let’s talk about the chance of an alternate date….
+1. The next workshop date is scheduled for Thursday February 25.

 Here are some ways TEC21 facilitators and teachers connect online to further build and strengthen their professional learning network: